 Best laptop for lawyers on the go

-With almost identical specs as its Pro-level companion, but thinner, lighter, and more affordable, you can’t beat the MacBook Air.
+With similar specs when compared to its Pro-level companion, but thinner, lighter, and more affordable, you can’t beat the MacBook Air.
 Apple’s MacBook Air is perfect if you’re often traveling or running from client meetings to court.
-It features 8GB RAM, 256GB SSD storage, a 2560×1600 display, Bluetooth 5.0, two Thunderbolt 4/USB-C ports, and offers 15-hour battery life, all under 2.8 lbs., with a $999 price tag.
+The 13” (M1 chip) features 8GB RAM, 256GB SSD storage, a 13-inch Retina display with True Tone, two Thunderbolt / USB 4 ports, and offers 15-hour battery life, all under 2.8 lbs., with a $999 price tag.

 Best laptop for lawyers on a budget

-With solid performance specs and a starting price of $700, Lenovo’s IdeaPad Flex 14 is a prime choice for lawyers on a budget.
-It comes with a 2.6 GHz AMD Ryzen chip, 8GB RAM, 256GB SSD storage, a 14″ 1920×1080 touchscreen display, Bluetooth 5, two USB-3 ports, one USB-C port, one HDMI port, and a 4-in-1 card reader.
-Weighing 3.3 lbs., the IdeaPad will get you up to 12 hours of battery life.
+With solid performance specs and a starting price of $835, Lenovo’s IdeaPad Flex 5i is a prime choice for lawyers on a budget.
+It comes with up to 8GB RAM, 512GB SSD storage, a 14″ touchscreen display, two USB 3.2 Gen 1 Type-A ports, one USB 3.2 Gen 2 Type-C with Thunderbolt™ 4.0, one HDMI 1.4b port, and a 4-in-1 card reader.
+Weighing 3.31 lbs, the IdeaPad Flex 5i will get you two hours of battery life with just 15 minutes of charging.

 Best laptop for lawyers working from home